JeppeBKV/nodemvctemplate/README.md

 # NodeMVCTemplate

+To instantiate this template write "npx create-nodemvctemplate appName"

 This template for model view controllers using Node, express and MySQL.

 app.js is server